 As we snacked on dishes like fattoush, an older male Bedouin musician was perched on a short stage playing the oud, an oriental instrument similar to the mandolin.

 After lunch, three old Toyota 4×4 pickup trucks, fitted with benches in the open-air bed, were waiting for us.
-We were going on a five-hour desert safari, heading further into the landscape to explore, before being dropped off at our barracks for the night.
+We were going on a five-hour desert safari through this UNESCO World Heritage site, heading further into the landscape to explore, before being dropped off at our barracks for the night.
 Though riding inside the cab was an option, I hopped into the back wanting to feel the wind in my hair and the sun on my face.